simon-titan/SNT-Landing/README.md

-# Chakra UI,Outseta, NextJS Project Starter

-A starter template for building a web application, membership site, course or any other type of online business using Chakra UI, Outseta and NextJS.
+Project Rocket is a starter/boilerplate template with **all engines ready** to quickly build and publish a web application, membership site, course or any other type of online business.
+Powered by [Outseta](https://www.outseta.com?via=b2b01c), [Chakra UI](https://www.chakra-ui.com/) and [NextJS](https://nextjs.org/).

+If you like the template, make [use of my Outseta affiliate link](http://www.outseta.com/?via=b2b01c) when setting upa new project, or [use of my Outseta affiliate link](#) to support the development.

-## Features
+## Philosophy

+- **Minimal tooling**: Instead of implementing 10 different libraries, this template leverages [Outsetas powerful suite of features](https://www.outseta.com/developer-workflows?via=b2b01c) to cover all key functionality
+- **Ready to go**: Built-in components and pages that give you a headstart and reduce setup time
+- **Quick to configure**: Site config (`config/site.ts`) to configure the app in one place with minimal effort
+- **Easy to theme**: Play around with different colors and fonts to adjust the branding and style of the app

+## What's included in this template?

 - Theme customization
-- Authenticationr
+- Authentication
 - Payments and subscriptions
 - Billing portal
 - Account management